 3. Monthly Library Activities

-The OWL (Our Wonderful Library) had thematic displays and these displays come along with interesting activities such as word search and cross word puzzles for students to participate in.
+The OWL (Our Wonderful Library) had thematic displays and these displays come along with interesting activities such as word search and crossword puzzles for students to participate in.
+Students will get to know the upcoming themes through the morning assembly notifications and announcements made in the canteen TVs.
 Students can simply visit the library, read through the displays and win exciting tokens by completing the activities.
-Pupils will also get to read books related to these themes to widen their reads.
+Students will also get to read books related to these themes to widen their reads.

 4. School Reading Ambassadors

 A group of pupils is selected to be the School Reading Ambassadors.
 They are one of the student leaders in West Grove.
 These students attended School Reading Ambassador Workshops conducted by our MRL teachers.
 They will be leading the reading trend and takes on the role to promote reading among West Grovians.
 The school reading ambassadors will present a book review during morning assembly weekly and selected pupils will also represent the school to tell stories at the community library.
-Some of the school reading ambassadors also took time to prepare book displays and shelf talkers at Jurong West Public Library as a collaborative effort
+The ambassadors also come together to prepare a thematic book display in the school library.
+In 2016 and 2017, some of the school reading ambassadors also took time to prepare book displays and shelf talkers at Jurong West Public Library as a collaborative effort.

 5. KidsREAD Reading Club